TribThapa/MyFinTechHomework/Week1_10052021/Assignment/README.md

 - Cryptocurrency is here to stay.
 While it is a volatile asset class, *CoverGenius* will need to consider including cryptocurrency in their current pricing model to access an untapped market / customer base.
 - The adoption of cryptocurrency may also help ease pain points seen with Fiat currency.
 Specially, in nations where their local currency is devalued or in countries where citizens want to avoid control from a central bank.
 - Further, the adoption of cryptocurrency, implies use of blockchain technology which can be used to safeguard customer data and recommend efficient insurance policies underwritten by smart contracts.
 This, subsequently, can help build customer trust - an aspect that is important for business growth in today's world where customer's are hesitant to share data for invasion of privacy.
-- Blockchain technology and machine learning can also be used to detect fraud and insure payments and policies are tamper-proof.
+- Blockchain technology and machine learning can also be used to detect fraud and ensure payments and policies are tamper-proof.
 - While *CoverGenius* personalises insurance policies to the individual based upon behavioural data collected via APIs, this approach can be taken a step further where customers build credit to discount future policies.
 E.g., wearbles that measure heart rate, respiratory rate, and step count can provide data to *CoverGenius* which in-turn can be used to dermine insurer's risk and accordingly, tailor rewards programs to the customer.
 This can help build customer relationship and loyalty.

 <!---![InsuranceGif](/Week1_10052021/Assignment/images/Insurance.gif)--->